-Fold up the APUS RS as shown in steps 1-4.
-The leading edge reinforcements (Mylar and Rigid-System) on the front edge are placed on top of each other to avoid bending or misshaping them.
+Pack the TWIN RS as shown in Figs. 1-4.
+The leading edge reinforcements on the front edge are placed on top of each other to avoid bending or misshaping them.
 This method of packing ensures that the leading edge is treated carefully, which will increase the glider's life, performance and launch behaviour.

-If the reinforcements have been bent or misshapen, they distort more easily during flight, creating an altered air inflow which can lead to a loss in performance and changes in flight behaviour.
+The reinforcements distort more easily during flight if they have been bent or misshapen, creating an altered air inflow which can lead to a loss in performance and changes in flight behaviour.